schof/schof.github.io/_posts/2017-03-14-she-shoud-run.md

 title: She Should Run
 date: 2017-03-14 00:00:00 +0000
 description: "Jennifer Wexton is considering a run for Barbara Comstock's Seat in Congress.
 Here's why you should help encourage her."
-snippet: "The bottom line is that she's a fighter and knows how to win.
-We need your help to encourage her to take the next step and help us retake the Congress."
+snippet: "Jennifer Wexton is a fighter and she knows how to win.
+We need your help to encourage her to take the next step and run for Congress against Barbara Comstock."
 image: jennifer-wexton.png
 ---